Vang Stave Church

 Vang Stave Church (Świątynia Wang; Vang stavkyrkje; Stabkirche Wang) or Mountain Church of Our Savior (Kościół Górski Naszego Zbawiciela) is a stave church located in Karpacz in the Karkonosze mountains in Poland.
-It was transferred to its present location from Vang in the Valdres region of Norway and re-erected in 1842.
+It was transferred to its present location from Vang Municipality in the Valdres region of Norway and re-erected in 1842.
 A notable tourist attraction, it is Poland's only stave church.
 It serves as a parish church of the Evangelical Church of the Augsburg Confession in Poland.

 The church is a four-post single-nave stave church originally built around 1200 in the parish of Vang in the Valdres region of Norway.

 History

-Originally built as a Catholic church in the Middle Ages, following the Reformation it used by a congregation belonging to the Church of Norway.
+Originally built as a Catholic church in the Middle Ages, following the Reformation it was used by a congregation belonging to the Church of Norway.
 In 1832, the local council decided to pull down the stave church because it was too small and had become structurally unsafe over the years.
 The plans for its demolition and replacement were known already in 1826, when the painter Johan Christian Dahl made the first attempt to save it.
 He urged the council to repair and extend it.

 There was also an attempt to have it re-erected at Heensåsen in the same parish as an annex church.
 Knut Nordsveen, a local farmer, offered to donate the building site to the community, but his offer was rejected.
 Disappointed by the rebuff, he later sold his farm and emigrated to America.
 In 1932, a monument was erected in memory of him.